I’ve stayed in countless hotels in China over the years.

 Pros: Great bundled deals on hotels and flights.
 Quick refunds if you change your mind.

-Cons: Their loyalty program, Trip Coins, pays you peanuts.
+Cons: Their loyalty program, known as Trip Coins, pays you peanuts.

 Link opens in a new window.
 This is a reader-supported affiliate link.